-The second part of the definition includes some buildings accommodating short-term stays to ensure there is certainty that the definition of "residential building" includes buildings such as a bach that the owner uses but also rents out on a short-term basis, and also buildings used exclusively for some shortterm accommodation provided by owners such as Airbnb properties.
+The second part of the definition includes some buildings accommodating short-term stays to ensure there is certainty that the definition of "residential building" includes buildings such as a bach that the owner uses but also rents out for short stays, and also buildings used exclusively for short-stay accommodation provided by owners such as Airbnb properties.

-These may be within the definition of "dwelling", but this would put it beyond doubt those buildings remain non-depreciable.
+These may be within the definition of 'dwelling', but this puts it beyond doubt these buildings remain nondepreciable.